Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/configuration.md

 * **Use In Employee Portal.** Use this toggle to make the knowledge base visible in the Employee Portal.
 * **Use In Customer Portal.** Use this toggle to make the knowledge base visible in the Customer Portal.
 * **Owned By.** The owner of the knowledge base.
-* **Last Modified By.** When the knowledge base was last modified. ??
-IS THIS WHEN THESE DETAILS WERE LAST MODIFIED, OR ANY ACTION TAKEN, e.g. an article was edited?
+* **Last Modified By.** When these knowledge base details were last modified, for example someone switches the toggle to show the knowledge base in the Customer Portal.